Posts

 Image

 I started writing this on a beautiful morning sitting on my lovely balcony at the Olympic Boutique in Constanța.
-As I drink my coffee a flight of fast jets (F16s I think) come roaring over the town heading out over the warships outside the harbour to patrol the Black Sea.
-I’d forgotten that I’m about 100km from an active war zone… Overall Thoughts on Cycling Down The Danube Now that I’ve had a chance to decompress a bit from the cycling, it’s time for some final impressions on this solo self-supported bike trip.
+As I drank my coffee a flight of fast jets (F16s I think) came roaring over the town heading out over the warships outside the harbour to patrol the Black Sea.
+I'd forgotten that I'm 100km from an active war zone… Overall Thoughts on Cycling Down The Danube Now that I've had a chance to decompress a bit from the cycling, it's time for some final impressions on this solo self-supported bike trip.
 The first thing to get out of the way is that this sort of travelling is a unique and very special way of seeing other countries, other places and other peoples.
-It is one of my favourite things to do.
-On a bike trip — and particularly a solo bike trip — you’re completely uninsulated from your surroundings.
-Some of this comes from just being on a bike rather than a car but a lot comes from the necessity to be totally self-reliant.
-If something goes wrong there’s very little st
+It is one of my favourite ways to travel.
+On a bike trip — particularly a solo bike trip — there is no insulation between you and your surroundings.
+Some of this comes from just being on a bike rather than a car but a lot comes from needing to b...

 Day 16: Bucharest